-- and the really important thing: content recommendation systems that predict what's interesting for users and are able to deliver it on main page, newsletter or chatbots.
+- and the really important thing: content recommendation systems that predict what's interesting for users and are able to deliver this on main pages, newsletters or chatbots.

-All of this brings me to the conclusion, that there’s a huge potential to re-innovate business models for publishers based on technology and data.
+All of this brings me to the conclusion, that there’s a huge potential to re-innovate the business model for publishers based on technology and data.

-Maybe we should be inspired by other industries like telecommunications, where fixed-line players leveraged their user bases and became 3P then 4P and now are still innovating by building their financial or energy offerings?
+Maybe we should be inspired by other industries, like telecommunications, where fixed-line players leveraged their user bases to become 3P then 4P and now continue to innovate by building their financial or energy offerings.